fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 The corresponding module is [frontend/linearize.py](../../civic_digital_twins/dt_model/engine/frontend/linearize.py).

-Let us use `linearize.forest` to produce a topological sorting for `c`:
+Let us use `linearize.tree` to produce a topological sorting for `c`:

 ```Python
 # ...